Hood Hundred

 Recommended Gear

 Midsummer weather is generally mild here, however mountain weather can vary significantly and nighttime temps can get cold and sometimes windy, especially above 5000’.
-We expect you to be prepared.
+We expect you to be prepared for a wide variety of weather and temperatures.
 Recommended supplies include:

 • Clothing layers for night time and early morning hours